changhuali/Blog/README.md

 # blog app

 ## background
-1. Too many things about my self to record
+1. Post some front end practices with demo on web
-2. No place to practice front end technologies
+2. Write a dairy
-4. Want to build a app which looks like a bookcase
+4. Build a bookcase using canvas
 4. ...

 ## technology stack